-Telefónica’s commitment to our employees, in accordance with the Responsible Business Principles y Negocio Responsable, is to promote their professional development, to provide them with a fair salary and to ensure respect for human rights.
+Telefónica’s commitment to our 120,000 employees, in accordance with the Responsible Business Principles, is to promote their professional development, to provide them with a fair salary and to ensure respect for human rights.

-Another priority is the freedom of association and social dialogue.
-In this context, in December 2014, we renewed the Global Agreement originally signed with Union Network International (UNI) in 2000.
-This agreement takes into account developments in the field of corporate responsibility in accordance with the Guiding Principles Principios Rectores para Empresas y United Nations Guiding Principles on Business and Human Rights.
+Another priority is freedom of association and social dialogue.
+In this area, our Global Agreement signed with the Union Network International takes into account evolution in terms of corporate responsibility, as established in the United Nations Guiding Principles for Business and Human Rights.